clivekahn/librealsense/examples/capture/readme.md

 ```

 This header lets us easily open a new window and prepare textures for rendering.
-The `texture` class is designed to hold video frame data for rendering.
+The `texture` class is designed to hold video frame data for rendering:
 ```cpp
 // Create a simple OpenGL window for rendering: window app(1280, 720, "RealSense Capture Example");